M4RT1NDEV/Python-Statements-Speed-Test/README.md

 15 TImes if statements elif statements else statements and match statements run and then it makes up average of it and prints it out

+# REQUIRES PYTHON 3.10 OR HIGHER
+match statements have been introduced in python 3.10, lower versions will not work!

 # LICENSE